innovatoryuvarajan/Intelligent-Fan-Air-Cooling-System/README.md

 #                                             Novelty
 1. We have made Nanocomposite paint coating by using **Novel magnesium oxide (MgO)-polyvinylidene fluoride (PVDF) polymer** , which comparatively provides the cooler air which is used to attain the required temperature through low power consumption.
 2. Here we are using innovative fuzzy logic controller parameters and dynamic power gain parameters, hence we can able to change the RPM of the fan according to our needs.
-3. We can be able to maintain the temperature of the room in constant throughout the day & there will be no need to operate the fan in full speed during night time.
+3. We shall maintain the temperature of the room in constant throughout the day & there will be no need of operating the fan in full speed during night time.
 This serves as a small step towards the sustainability development.